KanzaFatima/osticket-prereqs/README.md

 <img src="https://i.imgur.com/V2l4iLq.png" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-You are in side of your virtual machine, now we have to Install and enable Internet Information Services.
-It is a web server that run on the windows Operating System and because os ticket runs out of a website thats why we have to instal IIS.
-So, to do this click start and go to the control pannel>programs>turn windows features on or of.
-Turn on the IIS and expand it, go to the world wide web Service and expand it> then expand the application developer> CGI (because CGI let us install the PHP manager)
+Now that you are in, you have to Install and enable Internet Information Services.
+This is a web server that runs on the windows operating system.
+To do this click start and go to the control panel>programs>turn windows features on or off.
+Turn on IIS and expand it, then go to the world wide web Service and expand it> expand the application developer> CGI (because CGI is what lets us install the PHP manager)
 </p>
 <br />